 - Tool Cubby – I really like the looks of this, especially for storing pens and markers

 - Side Tables – if you need more crafting space or you sew, these are a great upgrade.
-You can buy the right side table, a left-side table, or both!
+You can buy a right-side table, a left-side table, or both!
 They slide right in!

 - Crafters Caddy – This includes a little trash can and cup holder that attaches right to your table.
 I would love this for collecting all my vinyl craps!